-Nonprofit accounting software allows nonprofits to accurately manage the complex accounting needs for organizations of any size.
-Rather than depending on a general-purpose accounting solution, many organizations prefer using nonprofit accounting software for three industry-specific functions: accounting, fundraising, and donor management.
-Here’s a breakdown of the ways many of these functions meet the needs of an NPO:
+Nonprofit accounting software options allow nonprofits to accurately manage the complex accounting needs for organizations of any size.
+Rather than depending on a general-purpose accounting solution, organizations prefer using nonprofit accounting software for three industry-specific functions: accounting, fundraising, and donor management.
+Here’s a breakdown of the ways these functions meet the needs of an NPO:

 |Fundraising||Nonprofit accounting software helps coordinate one of an NPO’s most essential functions: fundraising.
 No matter the size of your organization, fundraising functions can help keep track of donations, connect with donors, and maximize outreach and marketing campaigns.|

 |Campaign management||Campaign management tools enable fundraising campaigns to execute highly targeted digital marketing plans.
 Campaign management tools utilize donor information to allow NPOs to utilize online donation forms.
 Tools that enable the creation of custom campaigns also allow NPOs to link together online donations and physical donations in a single system.|

 |Campaign reporting||Detailed fundraising and donor analytics enable NPOs to put together custom reports to account for donations, grants, pledges and other sources of funding.
 Data-driven analysis lets NPOs measure fundraising performance, donor retention, and historical fundraising campaign success, painting a broad picture of the organization’s overall fundraising effectiveness.|